Platforms: Windows, Mac, iOS, Android, Linux, Chrome OS, Darwin, FreeBSD, OpenBSD

 1Password review: Bottom line

-1Password has taken a couple of steps in the right direction, with the design and functionality of 1Password X giving me hope that 1Password will push its design forward.
+1Password has taken a couple of steps in the right direction, with the design and functionality of 1Password in the Browser giving me hope that 1Password will push its design forward.
 The apps remain great from a functional standpoint, and for those that like the basic look and feel of the desktop application, 1Password is a reasonable choice.

 The fact that 1Password's strongest competitors have raised their subscription rates in helps 1Password as well, as it is no longer near the top of the price chart.
 Overall, however, I would still recommend trying LastPass or Keeper as both deliver superior design and features.

-UPDATED to add 1Password X extension for Safari, Apple Watch support and beta version of Linux desktop application.
-This review was originally published June 22, 2020.
+UPDATED to add official release of Linux desktop application and more functionality for 1Password in the Browser.
+This review was originally published in June 2020.